Types of Pillows for Your Bed

 Pillow Filling Options

 Down is the warm, fluffy, and soft layer of feathers underneath a bird or fowl’s more prominent outer feathers.
-It is an excellent insulator and is a long-lasting fill option for pillows.
-Goose down is one of the most commonly used types of down for these premium pillows and other bedding.
+An excellent insulator, goose down is one of the most commonly used fillings for long-lasting premium pillows and other bedding.
 You should fluff down pillows weekly to keep them full-bodied and comfortable.

-Very few pillows are 100-percent down, but are a blend of feathers and down filling.
-When shopping for down pillows, pay attention to the fill power.
-This refers to the space one ounce of down takes up and is a good way to measure down-pillow quality.
-A fill power of 600 is considered good, but anything over 700 is considered especially high quality.
+Very few pillows are 100-percent down but are instead a blend of feathers and down filling.
+When shopping for down pillows, pay attention to the fill power, which refers to the amount of loft one ounce of down creates.
+A fill power of 600 is considered good, but anything over 700 is high quality.

 Feather pillows make use of the layer of feathers beyond down.
 These feathers are still small and soft, but have more pronounced quills, which makes for a pillow that’s light, moldable, and more affordable than a down pillow.
 Over time, feather pillows tend to flatten out, so they must be fluffed regularly to keep them at their fullest potential.

-The downside to polyester is its tendency to clump, which means an eventual lumpy pillow with a much shorter life span than genuine down.
+The downside to down alternative is its tendency to clump, which means an eventual lumpy pillow with a much shorter life span than genuine down.
 However, at such an affordable price, it can still be a worthwhile solution for many sleepers.